nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

-   _As with the containment association tables, records in these tables will contain four fields, encoding two foreign keys: one (binary) key per entity involved in the relationship being asserted by each record._
+   _As with the containment association tables, records in these tables will contain four fields, encoding two foreign keys: one (binary) key per entity involved in the particular relationship being asserted by each record._

    _Table names define relationship types, and are (with the exception of_ `collection_defined_by_project`_) somewhat nonspecific by design.